 Maskell-Graham, D. (2009) Baby Bonding: an evaluation of how parental behaviours associated with secure attachment between mothers and their infants are affected by lullaby and movement practices.

-“When I first visited a feeding centre in the slums of Nairobi I saw small children who had just been orphaned and had no-one to care for them.
+“When I first visited a feeding centre in Kibera, Nairobi I saw small children who had just been orphaned and had no-one to care for them.
 What broke my heart was the total lack of understanding that the leader of this centre had- he thought that if the children had one meal a day their needs would be catered for.
 Then I visited orphanages in Kisumu and met silent babies, and carers who had no idea that a baby should be looked at, talked to or sung to.
-I realised that the effect of living in slums where violence and trauma are part of life results in many mothers having lost their ability to bond with their babies.
+I realised that the effect of living in extreme deprivation where violence and trauma are part of life results in many mothers having lost their ability to bond with their babies.